roppa/learning-go/README.md

 You will see the reserved word 'make'.
 This function takes care of allocating memory for the slice in this example.

+`make` does a few things, one is creating a channel, takes care of allocating memory for a slice.

 ## Conditionals

 [06-conditionals-iterators/statements.go](/06-conditionals-iterators)